siyuan-note/user-guide-en_US/General Operations/Use on browser_20201004194026-s8h2cog.sy.md

 SiYuan Desktop is an standalone application packaged based on [Electron](https://www.electronjs.org), but this is not the only way to use it.
 As long as the kernel of SiYuan is started, it can be used directly on the browser, supporting mobile browsers.

-* `http://127.0.0.1:6806/assets/build/`: Desktop web version, the experience is almost the same as the Electron standalone application #TODO#
+* `http://127.0.0.1:6806/assets/build/`: Desktop web version, the experience is almost the same as the Electron standalone application
 * `http://127.0.0.1:6806/assets/build/mobile/`: Mobile web version, specially designed for mobile-end user experience

+You can also directly visit `http://127.0.0.1:6806/`, the program will automatically switch between desktop or mobile according to the browser version.

 If you need to use it in a local area network, just replace `127.0.0.1` with the local area network IP address.
 In addition to local LAN use, here are two self-service solutions for public network use: